bagus-repository/laravel-sso/README.md

 # Laravel SSO

-A helper package for login using ITS SSO in laravel framework
+A helper package for ITS SSO authentication in laravel framework

 ## Requirements